koliajaykr/course-r4bee/content/post/basics/index.markdown

 ---
-title: 'Topic 1 - The basics of R'
+title: 'Module 1 - Basics of R'
 subtitle: ''
 summary: An introduce to R, RStudio & Packages
 date: "2020-01-25"